aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/svgsaveoptions/_index.md

 public class SvgSaveOptions extends ImageSaveOptions
 ```

 Represents Svg save options.
 For advanced usage, please use [WorkbookRender](../../com.aspose.cells/workbookrender) or [SheetRender](../../com.aspose.cells/sheetrender).

+**Remarks**

 NOTE: This class is now obsolete.
 Instead, please use ImageSaveOptions class.
 This property will be removed 12 months later since March 2023.
 Aspose apologizes for any inconvenience you may have experienced.
 ## Constructors

 | Constructor | Description |